minecraftforum/rules-archive/rules/global/rules.markdown

 * __Giveaways__

-    Member-run giveaways or contents for prizes of monetary value are not allowed.
+    Member-run giveaways or contests that require performing a specific action for entry (eg: subscribe to my Youtube channel, follow me on Twitter) are not allowed.

 * __Advertise__